-Better discharge planning helps to reduce your length of stay in hospital, and reduces deconditioning and the need for readmission, which also helps us to bring people into hospital more quickly when they need emergency or planned care because we have more space and resources.
+Better discharge planning helps to reduce your length of stay in hospital, and reduces deconditioning and the to go back into hospital, which also helps us to bring people into hospital more quickly when they need emergency or planned care because we have more space and resources.
 It's about getting you to the right place, for the right care and support, at the right time.